gcclinux/woodlandminers/docs/SEPARATE_POSITIONS_FEATURE.md

   - `disconnectFromMultiplayer()` now saves multiplayer position and loads singleplayer position

 ### Position Tracking
-- Positions are tracked using flat fields (`singleplayerX`, `singleplayerY`, etc.) for easy parsing
+- Positions are now stored using nested objects (`singleplayerPosition`, `multiplayerPosition`) for better organization
-- Nested objects (`singleplayerPosition`, `multiplayerPosition`) are included for better organization
+- The old flat format (`singleplayerX`, `singleplayerY`, etc.) is supported for backwards compatibility but no longer written to new saves
-- Health is also tracked separately for each mode
+- Health is tracked separately for each mode using flat fields (`singleplayerHealth`, `multiplayerHealth`)